 If your discharge turns into leaking or even gushing water which is pinkish or clear before 37 weeks, it may be a sign that your waters have broken early.
 This could result in a risk of infection for both you and your baby.
 It could also lead to a pre-term birth.
 If this happens, you should seek help from your midwife or doctor immediately.

+As your pregnancy reaches its final stages, your body starts to prepare for the birth.
 You could notice during the last week or two that the discharge has streaks of jelly-like, streaky pink mucus.
 This is called a ‘show’ and is a signal that the mucus plug, which has been blocking your cervix throughout the pregnancy, is starting to fall away.
 It’s quite possible to have a few small ‘shows’ during the few days before labour begins.

 At some point your waters will break.
 If your vaginal discharge turns into leaking or regularly flowing water after 37 weeks, you could be about to go into labour.
 In that case you should call your midwife or maternity doctor immediately.
 You may not need to go into hospital straight away.
 However, your medical team need to record the time that your waters broke and advise you on what to do next.